Agricultural Impact Statement (AIS) Frequently Asked Questions

 What service does the AIS program provide farm operations and agricultural landowners?

 The AIS program is an outreach program serving farm operations who are impacted by utility, municipal, and transportation projects such as electric transmission lines, wastewater treatment facilities, and highways.
-To these farm operations, the AIS program provides an opportunity for them to voice for alternatives to preserve farmland under the framework of Wis.
+To these farm operations, the AIS program provides an opportunity for them to voice specific concerns and suggest alternatives to preserve farmland under the framework of Wis.
 Stat. § 32.035.

 Can a farm operation or agricultural landowner request an AIS?